donaldboulton/minimal-mistakes/_posts/2018-02-25-post-Defrag-SQL.md

 web-intents: true
 tweet_id: 145116818707714048
 social-share: twitter --twitter-hashtags facebook
-excerpt: "Defrag Sql 2008 to 2016.
-In any SQl database and one that updates through migrations like Orchard CMS get defragmented and I have notice over the years dealing with SQL server that it needs defraging occasionaly, keeping the performance optimized"
+excerpt: "Defrag SQL 2008 to 2016.
+In any SQL database and one that updates through migrations like Orchard CMS get defragmented and I have notice over the years dealing with SQL server that it needs defragging occasionally, keeping the performance optimized"
 image:
   cover: true
   path: &image /assets/images/pages/defrag-sql-2014.png